jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 port range for all external-facing UDP sockets (This rule action can be specified multiple times with each rule action specifying another port range)
+-   `externalFacingNetInterface`: Specifies the network interface that provides a binding host address for all external-facing sockets
 -   `externalFacingSocketSetting`: Specifies a socket setting for all external-facing sockets (This rule action can be specified multiple times with each rule action specifying another socket setting)
 -   `internalFacingBindHost`: Specifies the binding host name or address for all internal-facing sockets
+-   `internalFacingBindHostAddressType`: Specifies an acceptable binding host address type for all internal-facing sockets (This rule action can be specified multiple times with each rule action specifying another host address type)
 -   `internalFacingBindUdpPortRange`: Specifies a binding port range for all internal-facing UDP sockets (This rule action can be specified multiple times with each rule action specifying another port range)
+-   `internalFacingNetInterface`: Specifies the network interface that provides a binding host address for all internal-facing sockets
 -   `internalFacingSocketSetting`: Specifies a socket setting for all internal-facing sockets (This rule action can be specified multiple times with each rule action specifying another socket setting)
+-   `netInterface`: Specifies the network interface that provides a binding host address for all sockets
 -   `socketSetting`: Specifies a socket setting for all sockets (This rule action can be specified multiple times with each rule action specifying another socket setting)